ACCESS for ELLs

 ELL staff at each school will coordinate with principals the specific dates and times for pulling students out for ACCESS testing at the school level.
 Grade 1-12 students will be scheduled to take the online ACCESS for ELLs, and Kindergarten ELL students will be scheduled to take the paper-based ACCESS for ELLs test individually.

 Your child is currently eligible for English Language Learner (ELL) Program support services.
-In order to determine the progress ELL students are making in their English language proficiency, all ELL students are assessed annually using the ACCESS for ELLs test.
+To determine the progress ELL students are making in their English proficiency, all ELL students are assessed annually using the ACCESS for ELLs test.
 The State of Alaska requires ACCESS for ELLs testing by law, and the School District is not allowed to give the test remotely.

 Name of Test: ACCESS for ELLs.
 For more information about ACCESS for ELLs, please visit https://wida.wisc.edu/

-Testing Window: February 1 - March 31, 2022 (Your school will provide a testing schedule for your child.)
+Testing Window: February 1 - March 29, 2024 (Your school will provide a testing schedule for your child)

 Location: In person at your child’s school